pksilen/vitja-service/README.md

 TODO:
 - Null value support for fields (createOrder: trackingUrl ja deliveredTime nulls)
-  - Add | null also to type's metadata
   - if type metadata does not have | null after array checking, make SQL field NOT NULL
   - All array checking must be changed because type name ending can be  | null instead of []
   - Find all slice(0, -2) calls also